 We work with participants to assess individual and team global competence, provide custom development plans, and work with teams as they build new habits and systems of intercultural communication.

-Each ISSSTRAINS Track is a three-hour interactive workshop that follows this simple plan: practice cultural awareness, learn intercultural self-management skills, and apply intercultural models to your workplace.
+Each ISSSTRAINS Track is a two-hour interactive workshop that follows this simple plan: practice cultural awareness, learn intercultural self-management skills, and apply intercultural models to your workplace.
 Participants describe our workshop atmosphere as “relaxed and collegial” and report feeling more equipped to solve intercultural communication problems in their work.

 - Orange Track